-Specifies assembly language code to insert into a generated "wrapper" function before the entry event is recorded (see "<function>" on page 5-17).
-One use might be to test for a situation where the user doesn't want an event to be recorded.
+Specifies assembly language code to insert into a generated "wrapper" function before the entry event is recorded (see "function" on page 5-103).
+One use might be to test for a situation where you don't want an event to be recorded.
 It may not be used with a <wrapper> element.

-<wrapper\real>
+wrapper\real